ismailplus/test_programming/README.md

 Ques No 2:

-## in fetch_api.php file
+## Answer: in fetch_api.php file

 Ques No 3:

-## in mysql.txt file
+## Answer: in mysql.txt file

 Ques No 4:
 i will answer it in later
-Honestlu currenty i have no full knowledge on PHPUnit Testing so i ignore it
+Honestly currenty i have no full knowledge on PHPUnit Testing so i ignore it

-For adding filter and sorting i will try to add this feature in later
+For adding filter and sorting i will try to add this feature in ques no two later

 Sincerely
 Ismail Hossain